robypoteau/conv-rate-package/README.md

 The goal is to create a python package one step at a time.
 I will do it around a simple function I use for determining the convergence rate of a numerical algorithm.
+In addition I will try to follow the Git workflow as described in [0].

-### Commit 1
+### Step 1
 ---
 Create a simple program structure [[1]].